Derrick Moore (defensive end)

-Derrick Moore (born December 6, 2002) is an American college football defensive end for the Michigan Wolverines.
-He has won two Big Ten Conference titles and a national championship in 2023.
+Derrick Clarence Moore (born December 6, 2002) is an American professional football defensive end for the Detroit Lions of the National Football League (NFL).
+He played college football for the Michigan Wolverines, winning a national championship in 2023 and earning All-Big Ten honors in 2025.
+Moore was selected by the Lions in the second round of the 2026 NFL draft.

 Early life

-Moore was born on December 6, 2002, the son of Jakia Stewart and Derrick Moore Sr. He attended Saint Frances Academy in Baltimore, Maryland and was football teammates with Blake Corum and Jaishawn Barham.
+Moore was born on December 6, 2002 in Baltimore, Maryland.
+The son of Jakia Stewart and Derrick Moore Sr. He attended Saint Frances Academy in Baltimore, Maryland and was football teammates with Blake Corum and Jaishawn Barham.
 As a senior, Moore was named the 2021 Maryland Gatorade Player of the Year.
-He recorded 55 tackles, 24 tackles for a loss and 12 sacks on the season, leading the Panthers to an 8-1 record and the No. 5 national ranking in the USA Today's Super 25.
+He recorded 55 tackles, 24 tackles for a loss and 12 sacks on the season, leading the Panthers to an 8-1 record and the No. 5 national ranking in the USA Todays Super 25.
 Moore helped St. Frances hand Florida powerhouse, IMG Academy, its first home loss since 2014.
 He was ranked as the No. 20 overall recruit in the nation by ESPN in the 2022 college football recruiting class.

 After his senior year, he was invited to play in the Under Armour All-America Game.
 He recorded two sacks, multiple quarterback pressures and was the 2022 Under Armour All-America Game MVP.
 Moore initially committed to Oklahoma, but decommitted after Lincoln Riley left the program.
 He received offers from Alabama, Georgia, Michigan, Notre Dame, Ohio State and Ole Miss, amongst others.
 In December 2021, Moore ultimately committed to play for the Michigan Wolverines.